Selwyn Te Ngareatua Wilson

 Considered one of the founding figures of Māori modernism

 Selwyn enrolled at the Elam School of Fine Arts, University of Auckland in 1945.
-He became the first Māori graduate from a New Zealand art school.
+He was among one of the first Māori graduates from a New Zealand art school.

 In a hiatus from art school, he transferred to Auckland Teacher’s Training college, later teaching art to inmates at Mt Eden prison.
 Wilson was entirely dedicated to the transformational power of art on disaffected youth.